Equipment and Chemical Reactions in Petroleum Refining

 Cracking is a crucial step in petroleum refining, where larger hydrocarbon molecules are broken down into smaller, more valuable ones.
 This process can be further divided into:

-• Catalytic Cracking: Utilizes catalysts to facilitate the breaking of chemical bonds at lower temperatures and pressures, producing higher yields of gasoline and other valuable products.
+• Catalytic Cracking: This process uses catalysts to enable chemical bond breaking at reduced temperature and pressure conditions which results in increased production of gasoline and other important materials.
 The use of catalysts helps to improve selectivity and reduce energy consumption.

 2. Hydrogenation Reactions